Prodigi-Group/kite-web-app-sdk/README.md

 ## Example

-To view examples of the various versions of the app go to:
+To view examples of the various versions of the app as well as access an application that enables a visual method of using the SDK go to:

 - [https://prodigi-group.github.io/kite-web-app-sdk/docs/](https://prodigi-group.github.io/kite-web-app-sdk/docs/)